 Many people love to go away with their pets - whether on day trips or longer holidays.

-It's a great way to spend time with our four-legged friends, but keeping them safe while travelling will help to ensure a fun day for everyone.
+It's a great way to spend time with our four-legged friends and keeping them safe while travelling will help ensure a fun day for everyone.

-PDSA Senior Vet, Elaine Pendlebury, said: "Car travel can be very dangerous if a pet isn't restrained.
+PDSA Senior Vet, Elaine Pendlebury, said: "Most pets travel perfectly safely and happily in cars, but there can be hazards if they are not properly restrained.
 For example, a medium sized dog travelling in a car at 30mph could hurtle forward with the force of a polar bear should the car be involved in a crash!
-It's vital that pets are properly secured when travelling in vehicles to guarantee both their safety, and that of the other passengers."
+It's vital that pets are properly secured when travelling in vehicles to guarantee both their safety, and everyone else's."

 Correctly fitted seat belt harnesses are ideal for dogs, while a sturdy good-sized carrier that's securely positioned in the car is a must for cats.